-I haven’t worn heels for 5 years.
+I haven’t worn heels since 2016.
 Basically since I arrived in Bali.
 I cringe when I see women here wearing them.
 If you’ve been here, you’d understand why!

 Tackling the footpaths is a ‘try not to break a leg’ obstacle course!
 Deep gaping holes, uneven surfaces (an understatement) and dubious smelling things smeared on the pavement!

 Suing an establishment here is unheard of!
 So most cafes and hotels have super slippery tiles.
 Infinity ponds in random places and stairs that follow NO standard government measurements.
 Getting up and down them is a work-out.